Bedroom · Function First

 Common mistakes for this constraint

-• Buying before locking dimensions and adjacency needs.
+• Buying before locking dimensions and adjacency needs

 Risk checks

-Risk checks before ordering anything
+Before ordering anything

-• Verify each item against room measurements and delivery dimensions.
+• Verify each item against room measurements and delivery dimensions

-• Keep one fallback option per major category.
+• Keep one fallback option per major category

-• Confirm return windows and restocking policies.
+• Confirm return windows and restocking policies

-• Verify cleanability and wear resistance for any high-contact material.
+• Verify cleanability and wear resistance for any high-contact material

-• Check maintenance effort against your real lifestyle constraints.
+• Check maintenance effort against your real lifestyle constraints

-Final sign-off checklist
+Final sign-off

-• No circulation conflicts remain.
+• No circulation conflicts remain

-• Lighting works for day and night use.
+• Lighting works for day and night use

-• Storage is sufficient and accessible.
+• Storage is sufficient, accessible, and child-appropriate

-• The room still matches the constraint brief after styling.
+• The room still matches the constraint brief after styling

-• Every recent purchase has a confirmed placement.
+• Every recent purchase has a confirmed placement

 AI prompts